Time Enough for Love

 Time Enough for Love is a science fiction novel by American writer Robert A. Heinlein, first published in 1973.
 The book made the shortlist for the Nebula, Hugo and Locus awards for best science fiction novel of that year, although it did not win.
-It did win a retrospective Libertarian Futurist Society award: the Prometheus Hall of Fame award for 1988.
+It did win a retrospective Libertarian Futurist Society award: the Prometheus Hall of Fame award of 1988.

 Plot

 The book covers several periods from the life of Lazarus Long (born Woodrow Wilson Smith), an early beneficiary of a breeding experiment designed to increase mankind's natural lifespan.
 The experiment is known as the Howard Families, after the program's initiator.
 Lazarus is more the result of a mutation than the breeding experiment, and he is the oldest living human at more than two thousand years old.

 The first half of the book takes the form of several novellas connected by Lazarus's retrospective narrative.
 In the framing story, Lazarus has decided that life is no longer worth living, but, in what is described as a reverse Arabian Nights scenario, agrees not to end his life for as long as his companion and descendant, chief executive of the Howard Families Ira Weatheral, will listen to his stories.